mo10/CustomAlbums/README.md

 https://discord.gg/mdmc

 The current version of the mod is guaranteed to function on Muse Dash 2.2.0 (April Fools 2022).
+MelonLoader 0.5.x is required.

 ### Branch
 `master` Current stable release.